-If you have discovered a security vulnerability or possible security-related bug in our products and services, we request that you:
+If you are looking for security vulnerabilities or possible security-related bug in our products and services, we request that you:

 - Allow a reasonable amount of time for us to resolve the issue before disclosing it to the public or a third party.

-- Test responsibly.
-Make a good faith effort to avoid privacy violations, data destruction, and degradation of our service.
+- Test responsibly to avoid privacy violations, data destruction, and degradation of our service.
 Do not transmit or link to any malware or engage in "black hat" behavior.

 Please kindly send all bug and vulnerability reports to email@example.com.

-Due to accounting and regulatory requirements, Loadster can only pay bounties to recipients who provide detailed contact information, including a genuine full name and address.
+For bug reports where a bounty is warranted, Loadster can only send money to recipients who provide detailed contact information including a genuine full name and physical mailing address.
 We cannot pay bounties to anonymous researchers or researchers in countries currently subject to embargo by the United States of America.